Cinnamon Sugar Sand Dollar Cookies

 - In a large bowl using a hand-held mixer or stand mixer with paddle attachment, cream the softened butter for about 1 minute on medium speed.
 Get it nice and smooth, then add the sugar on medium speed until fluffy and light in color.
 Mix in egg and vanilla.
 Scrape down the sides as needed.
 Set aside.

-- Preheat oven to 350F.
-Line two large baking sheets with parchment paper or a silicone baking mat.
+- Preheat oven to 350°F (177°C).
+Line 2 large baking sheets with parchment paper or silicone baking mats.
+(Always recommended for cookies.)
+Arrange cookies 3 inches apart on baking sheets.

-- Bake chilled cookie dough for 8 minutes.
+- Bake chilled cookie dough for 10 minutes.
 The cookies will appear undone and very soft.
-Allow the cookies to cool on the cookie sheets for 3 minutes and move to wire rack to cool completely.
+Allow the cookies to cool on the baking sheets for 3 minutes and move to wire rack to cool completely.